Put-plus-plus/Caesar-Cipher-Decoder-Java/README.md

 ## Description
 Caesar ciphers are simple substitution ciphers in which each letter in the text is replaced by a letter some fixed number of positions up or down the alphabet.
 The user can then in a swing GUI enter a text they’d like to decode and choose the number of step back or forward, and the decoded message appears in the window.
-In order to solve the problem of what to do at the begninig and end of the alphabet as would in a standard list, a circular list was built from scarch using the util package in Java.

-The `CircularList` class has an internal static `Node` class, and an `append_node()` method that allows for the creation of an circular list by appending `Node` objects.
-'CircularList' also has a `create_alphabet()` method that calls `append_node()` so to create a circular list populated with the letters of the English alphabet. `CircularList` has a `shift_forward_letter()` `shift_backwards_letter()` which find the a letter some fixed number of positions up or down the alphabet for a given letter, and are called by the 'decode_word()' method which takes the user's input in terms of word to be decoded, the direction of the shift, and the number of steps.
-The `GraphicalCaesar` class for user interactions GUI in `main()` method, provided by the user word to be decoded, the direction of the shift, and the number of steps.
+The `CaesarCipherDecoder` class has two methods: `decode()` and `main`. `decode()` accepts a string to be decoded, and an integer that represents the number of places up or down the alphabet each character of the string is to be shifted.
+If a character is not in the standard English alphabet the character is kept in the the decoded cipher as is, eg "ab c%4" with a shift of -1 is decoded "bc d%4". `decode()` returns a string with the decoded cipher.
+The `main()` method launches a Swing window for the user to use to decode Caesar ciphers.
+The user is instructed to enter the cipher into a text area, select the desired shift from a drop down menu, and press a button for the decoded cipher to be presented to the user.

 ## Dependencies
-* Microsoft Windows version 10.0.19045
+* Microsoft Windows 10.0.19045
 * Java 18.0.2.1

 ## Execution